pmichali/coverage-tools/README.md

 ownership for lines in modules that are missing coverage or have partial coverage.

-To do this, you specify the directory of the coverage info, and provide the "--sort cover" argument.
+To do this, you specify the root directory for the repo, and provide the "--sort cover" argument.
 This will automatically select the --detail option.
 You can choose to use the --verbose option for author email, full date/time, and committer name and email output in the report.